rnburn/varnish-opentracing/doc/Proposal.md

 ```

 Unfortunately, I don't think there's any way from VCL to execute commands after
-a request has been serviced, so figuring out when to end the request span is
+a request has been serviced, so figuring out when to finish the request span is
 tricky; though, I believe it's possible by having the C++ module start a
 thread that periodically reads from the [Varnish Shared Memory
 Log](https://varnish-cache.org/docs/trunk/reference/vsm.html) (VSM) and finishs